tewha/tewha.net/_posts/import/2012/09/2012-09-27-how-to-avoid-starting-view-controllers-in-the-wrong-orientation-on-startup.md

 ---
 layout: post
-tags : ["blocks", "Cocoa Touch", "ios", "iOS Development", "rotation"]
+tags : ["Blocks", "Cocoa Touch", "iOS", "iOS Development", "Rotation"]
 title: "How to avoid starting view controllers in the wrong orientation on startup"
 ---
 This is a bit obscure, but I ran into it earlier this week.
 Why would a view controller appear in the wrong orientation on startup?